thisisvaze/nano33blesense-hello-world/README.md

 4. Search APDS9960 for and install Arduino_ APDS9960 library

-### Run hello-world or copy the code and upload on the board
+### Run hello-world.ino or copy the code and upload on the board